neutralinojs/neutralinojs.github.io/README.md

 This repository contains source for NeutralinoJs Docs and Website.
 [View Website](https://neutralino.js.org)

 # What is NeutralinoJs?
-NeutralinoJs is a portable cross-platform and lightweight framework to create desktop/cloud based apps that ultimately run inside your browser.
+NeutralinoJs is a cross-platform application development framework.
+It can be used to create desktop/cloud based apps that can run inside your browser or as a standalone app.

+*Neutralino is purely native, and your apps are built upon these features.
+There are no extra dependencies, or anything else to be bundled with your app.*

+## View More:

 Buid your first Neutralino App: [Get Started](https://neutralino.js.org/docs/#/gettingstarted/quickstart)